Table of Contents

 Key Responsibilities:

-- Create marketing materials like banners, flyers, and digital content.
+- Design promotional materials, including banners, flyers, advertisements, videos, and digital content.

 4. Logistics & Operations Committee